blessx/Healthcare_Automation_Scripts/Manual_TestSuite.md

 **Conclusion**

-Therefore, by following the steps above, the staff or QA I concludes that they can run the test suites in Katalon Studios using their Android device.
+Therefore I conclude that by following the steps above, the staff or QA can run the test suite in Katalon Studios using their Android device.

  **Notes to remember**